-The DEC brings leading UK aid charities together in times of crisis.
+The Disasters Emergency Committee (DEC) brings leading UK aid charities together in times of crisis.
 Oxfam is a founder member of the group, which also includes Action Aid, Age International, British Red Cross, CAFOD, Care International, Christian Aid, Concern Worldwide, Islamic Relief, Oxfam, Plan UK, Save the Children, Tearfund and World Vision; all collectively raising money to reach those in need quickly.

 Once a decision is made to appeal, things move very quickly.
 The DEC alerts the Rapid Response Network a unique alliance of the UK's corporate and broadcasting sectors, to reach the British people through all channels of the media

 What the DEC has achieved so far: Over 60 appeals, raising more than £1.1 billion since 1963 - helping to save millions of lives and rebuild communities devastated by disasters.
 This includes: